 - Once you receive your reference number and authorization code form the USPTO, then you are finally ready to use their online filing system to complete your patent application.

-Making sure you know in advance why you need to file a patenting request means will save you time and money if you don’t actually need to file one.
+Making sure you know in advance why you need to file a patent means will save you time and money if you don’t actually need to file one.
 But if you follow the steps above to ensure you don’t make any mistakes along the way.

 Have any questions?
 Contact us to get the ball rolling.